 The right diesel generator can have a big impact on performance, reliability, serviceability and the residual value of your asset, but I see a lot of people fail to take the time to make sure they match the right generator to their needs.

 Selecting a diesel generator is simple if you have the right information.
 Not doing your homework can cost you with most technical and maintenance issues caused by selecting the wrong one.
 The main area where you need to do your homework is in determining the exact role you need your generator to perform.
 Do you want it as a back-up in case of emergencies?
 Or as the primary source of power?
 How mobile do you need your generator to be, or can it be fixed in one place?
+Do you have a local dealer who can support you and your generator?

 A standby generator application is used when a mains power already exists and a generator is required to act only as back-up if there is a blackout.
 Subsequently, the generator will usually only run a handful of hours per year, if at all.